Darkelf2024/Darkelf-Shadow/README.md

-# Darkelf Shadow Browser
+# Darkelf Shadow Browser - Revising at the Moment - Improvements being made!

 **Darkelf Shadow** is a next-generation, privacy-hardened web browser built in Python and PyQt5.
 It’s designed from the ground up to maximize anonymity, security, anti-tracking, and anti-fingerprinting—out of the box.
 Darkelf Shadow incorporates deep Tor integration, aggressive ad/tracker defense, and state-of-the-art fingerprint resistance to protect your identity and browsing habits.

 ![Darkelf Shadow](https://github.com/Darkelf2024/Darkelf-Shadow/blob/main/Darkelf%20images/Darkelf%20Shadow%20Home.png)